- How will the Research Data Centres benefit Canadians?

 Compared to a regular RDC, a branch has fewer workstations, is open part-time (between 15 and 25 hours a week) and typically provides only the most commonly used statistical software.
 Branches are staffed with part-time statistical assistants, but there is no Statistics Canada RDC Analyst on site.

 Another limitation of a branch is that research results and computer programs are not vetted locally.
-These outputs are encrypted and securely transferred to the main RDC associated with the branch.
+These outputs are securely transferred to the main RDC associated with the branch, using a Wide Area Network.
 In the main RDC, the Statistics Canada Analyst will control the output before releasing the information to the researchers.
 The Analyst in the main RDC is also providing remote assistance on questions related to survey content.

 Do RDCs carry any personally identifiable information about respondents?